pk910/PoWFaucet/DEPLOYMENT.md

 Upstream also pushes new images on every push to the master branch.
 I disabled this for the time being to reduce the consumption of GH action minutes as I don't see an immediate reason to have these images.

+## AWS KMS
+This faucet supports AWS KMS.
+To enable it you need to remove or comment the private key config in the `faucet-config.yaml`.